Inception-framework/debugger/README.md

 The BTN input is filtered by a debouncer-resynchronizer.
 CNT is a 4-bits counter.
 It is initialized to zero after reset.
 Each time the BTN push-button is pressed, CNT is incremented (modulus 16).
 As long as the button is kept pressed, CNT is sent to LED.
 When it is released, the current value of CNT selects which 4-bits slice of which internal register is sent to LED: bits 4\*CNT+3..4\*CNT of STATUS register when 0<=CNT<=7, else bits 4\*(CNT-8)+3..4\*(CNT-8) of R register.

 Accesses to the unmapped region of the S0_AXI `[0x4000_0008..2G[` address space raise DECERR AXI errors.
-Write accesses to the read-only status register raise SLVERR AXI errors.
+Write accesses to the read-only STATUS register raise SLVERR AXI errors.

 # <a name="Archive"></a>Installing from the archive